Battle of Marj Ayyun: Aftermath

-One account suggests, the Templars attacked Saladin's larger force on their own, rather than falling back, warning the king, and fighting with him.
+One account suggests, the Templars attacked Saladin's larger force on their own, rather than falling back, warning the King, and fighting with him.
 William, Archbishop of Tyre, blamed the reckless actions of the Templars for the defeat, as he stated.
-However, the Templars were not subjects of the king and followed their own policies and strategies.
+However, the Templars were not subjects of the King Baldwin IV and followed their own policies and strategies.

-For the king himself, the battle revealed the deterioration of his physical condition; he could no longer command his armies from horseback.
-Saladin was able to exploit his victory, laying siege to the new Frankish fortress at Jacob’s Ford and destroying it in August 1179 CE.
+For the King himself, the battle revealed the deterioration of his physical condition; he could no longer command his armies from horseback.
+Saladin was able to exploit his victory, laying siege to the new Frankish fortress at Jacob’s Ford and destroying it in August 1179.
 Saladin immediately took advantage of his victory by destroying the newly built Le Chastellet stronghold at the Battle of Jacob's Ford.
-In the years after Marj Ayyun, the Frankish leaders became more cautious and the next two campaigns of note, the Battle of Belvoir Castle (1182) and the Battle of Al-Fule (1183) were strictly defensive in nature.
+In the years after Marj Ayyun, the Frankish leaders became more cautious and the next two campaigns of note, the Battle of Belvoir Castle (1182), the Battle of Al-Fule (1183) and the Siege of Kerak (1183) were strictly defensive in nature.

-Soleim Al-Razi was a Muslim physician who compassionately treated wounded crusaders captured by the Muslim forces.